 VYI COMMISSIONER GUIDELINES

-The Chief Operating Officer of the facility type they are associated with has the responsibility to appoint VYI Sports Commissioners (Commissioners).
-Sport commissioners are approved by the VYI Board of Directors, after being appointed by the Chief Operating Officer and serve at the discretion of the COO.
+The VYI membership elects Chief Operating Officers for Gyms and Fields every two years with the responsibility to appoint VYI Sports Commissioners (commissioners) for the sports within their control.
+Sport commissioners are approved by the VYI Board of Directors, after being appointed by the Chief Operating Officer and serve at the discretion of the Chief Operating Officer (COO).
 When a commissioner is appointed, Board members usually get to know them at Board meetings, and most of the commissioners have had several conversations with a Board member, either in person, on the phone or via email, about how VYI handles the operations and finances at VYI.
-Commissioners are expected to ensure a well-run season for their sport and to work with their COO to budget accurately, obtain facilities, properly utilize available software, and solve other problems related to their sport and to the overall VYI club.
+Commissioners are expected to ensure a well-run season for their sport and to work with their COO to budget accurately, appoint and control coaches, purchase equipment obtain facilities, properly utilize available software to schedule and assign teams, and solve other issues related to their sport and to the overall VYI club.

 I. COMPLIANCE WITH FAIRFAX COUNTY RULES

 Every commissioner, prior to the start of each season, is expected to familiarize themselves with any Fairfax County regulations that apply to their sport and to comply in full with these regulations.
-These consist of regulations related to field usage and maintenance, storage of equipment, food in gymnasiums, accidents causing destruction of County property, and the proper training and use of Building Directors for any gym-related sport.
+These consist of regulations related to field usage and maintenance, storage of equipment, food in gymnasiums, accidents causing destruction of County property, and the proper training and use of Building or Field Directors for any gym or field-related sport.

 II.
 ATTENDANCE AT VYI MEETINGS